Past Devotionals

 Psalm 27:1(KJV)

 Today's verse is Psalm 27:1: "The LORD is my light and my salvation; whom shall I fear?"
 In a world filled with conflict and uncertainty, it’s easy to feel overwhelmed.
 Recent events in Ukraine remind us of the harsh realities faced on the front lines, yet the resilience of the human spirit shines through.
-While we may not be battling on a war front, we all face our own challenges—whether it’s personal fears, job pressures, or relationship issues.
+In a world that can feel uncertain and heavy, we all face our own challenges—whether it’s personal fears, job pressures, or relationship concerns.
 David’s words encourage us to see God as our guiding light and source of strength.
 When anxiety creeps in, we can lean into this truth.
-Instead of fixating on what scares us, let’s focus on the strength that comes from trusting God.
-Today, take a moment to reflect on your fears and consider handing them over to Him.
+Instead of fixating on what troubles us, let’s focus on the strength that comes from trusting God.
+Today, take a moment to reflect on your worries and consider handing them over to Him.
 Embrace the light and strength He provides, and step boldly into your day, knowing you are not alone.

 faith & trusthope & healingcourage & fear